Bronze Art Blog

 komodo_dragon

-Komodo Dragon 2
+Komodo Dragon Skull 2

 I now have an edited and corrected 3D model for my Komodo dragon cast.
 The original polygon mesh from MorphoSource was produced from a CT scan of an actual specimen.
 There were some errors and disconnected bones in the scan such that resulting model that would not print correctly.
 Examples of the disjoint parts that […]